Inready-Workgroup-Devs/tailwind-meowcafe/README.md

 #### How To Use

-Clone this repository and run `npm install` to install the node packages.
+Clone this repository and run `npm install` to install node packages.

 Run `npm run dev`.